Cosby won’t testify, defense rests in sex assault trial - Nigeria Today

 Constand — who was an employee of Temple University at the time of the alleged assault — arrived at court with her mother to sit in the public gallery and hear the concluding arguments from both sides.

-The post Cosby won’t testify, defense rests in sex assault trial appeared first on The Independent Uganda:.
+The post Cosby won’t testify, defense rests in sex assault trial appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share